AI-art isn't art

 AI-generated artwork is the same as a gallery of rock faces.
 It is pareidolia, an illusion of art, and if culture falls for that illusion we will lose something irreplaceable.
 We will lose art as an act of communication, and with it, the special place of consciousness in the production of the beautiful.

 First, I am no Gary Marcus—I can tell when talent is in front of my face.
-AI-art (as it’s called) by the new DALL-E and its recent ilk are impressive.
+AI-art (as it’s called) by the new DALL-E and its recent ilk is impressive.
 Over the last few months it has become clear we’re at the point where AIs can, with minimal prompting, produce an incredible array of images in all sorts of styles.
 Which has led to legitimate concern for working artists.

 The talent of the new DALL-E is most obvious in its surprising displays of understanding: when asked to draw the creature Gollum, DALL-E does not simply create a simulacrum of the movie-version of Gollum (and surely such movie posters were in its training set)—incredibly, the result looks like what an illustrator might draw from the written description of Gollum after reading The Hobbit.